 Book a hair appointment

-Let’s just be honest, you need to find a hairdresser if you haven’t already.
+Let’s just be honest; you need to find a hairdresser if you haven’t already.
 If you do, book your first appointment.
 Good hairdressers book up quickly, and you will want to make sure you have an appointment in the coming month or so.
 Make sure to provide them with your email address so you can start getting things electronically.

 Introduce yourself to the new neighbors

 It’s a good way to get the details on the house, the people who lived there before, and get a vibe for how people are in the area.
 Plus, it’s always good to have people looking out for your place when you aren’t around.
 Also, make sure to ask about recommendations for places to get snacks and take out in the area.

 Call the utility companies